Hong Kong Disneyland: Playhouse in the Woods

 "Playhouse in the Woods" is a live interactive show based on the film Frozen II in World of Frozen at Hong Kong Disneyland.

-Nestled deep in Arendelle Forest, Anna and Elsa have opened the doors to their childhood hideaway, the Playhouse in the Woods.
-Here, you will be joined by Anna and Elsa in a novel and engaging theatrical experience where you play a part in the story, and discover your connection to the elemental spirits.
+It includes a tour through the Playhouse in the Woods in Arendelle Forest, guided by characters Anna and Elsa with the audience playing a part in the show.

 Moana: A Homecoming Celebration

 "Moana: A Homecoming Celebration" is a live interactive show based on the film Moana in Adventureland at Hong Kong Disneyland and premiered on 25 May 2018.

 Moana will sail to Hong Kong Disneyland and appear in an all-new atmosphere stage show.
 Jam-packed with inspirational music, dancing, puppetry and storytelling, it recounts Moana’s adventures to restore the heart of Te Fiti.
-Come and be a part of the story as you live the adventure of Moana!
 Presented in Jungle Junction.

 Amenities

 Hong Kong Disneyland gives out free birthday badges to people celebrating their birthday, celebration buttons, and 1st visit buttons for first time park attendees.

 Prior to the COVID-19 pandemic, free Disneyland themed stickers were given out in the park and hotels.
 Visitors could ask cast members for these exclusive stickers.
 Stickers were themed by Disney characters, movies, and rides within the park.

-Currently, there are cast members around the park and hotels who wear lanyards for pin trading.
+As of September 2025, there are cast members around the park and hotels who wear lanyards for pin trading.
 Guests are required to have previously bought a pin to trade with these cast members.